 Download & Other Tools

 - Footnote: Data are based on the number of hospitalizations, not the number of children hospitalized.
 Data are limited to hospital admissions; emergency department visits that do not result in admission are excluded.
 Transfers from one hospital to another are treated as separate hospitalizations.
 County-level data reflect the patient's county of residence, not the county in which the hospitalization occurred.
-Data for 2016 and later are based on International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) code J45; data for 2015 and earlier are based on ICD-9-CM code 493.
-For this reason, data for 2016 and later cannot be compared with earlier years.
-The notation S refers to rates that have been suppressed because there were, depending on the year, fewer than 20 cases (2009 and earlier), fewer than 12 cases (2010-2014), or between 1 and 11 cases (2015 and later) in that group, and to numbers that have been suppressed because there were fewer than 5 cases (2014 and earlier) or between 1 and 10 cases (2015 and later) in that group.
-N/A means that data are not available or were not reported for that county individually.
+Data are based on International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) code J45.
+The notation S refers to data that have been suppressed because there were fewer than 12 asthma hospitalizations in that group.

 Learn More About Asthma